LiasCode/LiasCode/README.md

 - ⚡ Improving performance, both by using new programming languages like C, Rust, Go, and Zig, and by applying good practices and appropriate data structures.
 - 🏛️ Implementing clean architectures whenever necessary to increase code sustainability and scalability.
 - 🔒 Incorporating robust security measures to protect against threats and vulnerabilities, ensuring the integrity and confidentiality of data.

-*¡Feel free to explore my repositories for interesting projects and contributions!
-Don't forget to leave a ⭐️ if you find something cool!*.

 Let's connect and collaborate.
 Reach me at [liasraul00@gmail.com](mailto:liasraul00@gmail)